The Complete Shopify Shipping Profile Audit Checklist

 Step 4: Verify Your Rate Types

 Shopify supports three main rate types: flat rates, carrier-calculated rates, and free shipping conditions.
-Each has different configuration requirements and different failure modes.
+Each one has different configuration requirements and different failure modes.

 Flat rates: